 This Greek cargo ship was transporting wood.
 This is a magnificent dive, especially for photographers and wreckies who will be able to dive through her engine room, which is home to innumerable glass fish.
 The boat lies at a depth of 24 meters, with her whole mid ship completely destroyed yet her bow and stern, which lies on a 45º angle, are intact.
 Her cabins, helms room and common quarters have been cleared up to permit safe dives through the ship.

-- Meet & assistance in Sharm El Sheikh airport.
+- Assistance in the Sharm El Sheikh Airport.

 - 7 nights stay onboard Red Sea Blue Force 2 in double sharing cabin.

-- 6 days diving with air/ NITROX (only certified divers), S80 tanks and weights.
+- Diving Program, air / Nitrox (only certified divers), S80 tank and weights.

 - 1 night stay in 5* hotel in Sharm El Sheikh in double rooms in half board basis.